jonnonz1/nz-statute-book/acts/public/1980/national-parks-act-1980.md

     (ii) in any other case, it shall be delivered to the person who is entitled to its custody under the Protected Objects Act 1975:
   (c) in the case of any other item, it shall be forfeited to the Crown.
 (5) All buildings, signs, hoardings, fences, or apparatus erected in any park without the written consent of the Minister shall be forfeited to the Crown.
-(6) Any chainsaw, firearm, trap, net, or other like item found in the unlawful possession of any person in any park, and any item found in the possession of any person in any park and used in committing an offence in the park, may be seized by any ranger, and shall be retained by the Director-General and dealt with under subsection (7) or subsection (8).
+(6) Any chainsaw, firearm, trap, net, or other like item found in the unlawful possession of any person in any park, and any item found in the possession of any person in any park and used in committing an offence in the park, may be seized by any ranger.
-(7) Where proceedings are not taken against the person from whom the item was seized within 6 months of the seizure of the item, it shall be returned to him at the expiration of that period.
+(7) Subject to subsection (3), the provisions of Part 4 of the Search and Surveillance Act 2012 (except subpart 3) apply.
-(8) Where proceedings are taken against the person from whom the item was seized within 6 months of the seizure of the item, it shall, when the proceedings are completed, be returned to that person, unless the court, if it enters a conviction, directs that the item shall be forfeited to the Crown.
+(8)
 (9) Every item that is forfeited to the Crown under this section shall be returned to the park or sold or otherwise disposed of in such manner as the Minister directs.
 (10) The proceeds of the sale or disposal of anything sold or otherwise disposed of under this section shall be dealt with under section 57 as if it were money received under this Act.